-So essentially, our Pathfinder team work with clients on their specific campaigns and some on multiple campaigns if capacity is there.
+So, essentially, our Pathfinder team works with clients on their specific campaigns and some on multiple campaigns, if capacity is there.
 We call customers as ReachOut.
 It is an entirely separate department within Sigma where our Pathfinders have the space and distance to have confidential discussions.
 It has to be set up like that for it to work and for everyone to be comfortable.

 Q. And what about your clients, what is the process to integrate ReachOut into their operations?

 Sarah responds: ReachOut is designed so that it can slot seamlessly anywhere into our clients’ collections strategy, at the point our clients believe it would give the best outcome.
 This is usually before any external debt collection activity takes place.
-However we are truly flexible in our approach and have conducted post DCA campaigns also.
+However we are truly flexible in our approach and have conducted post debt collection agency campaigns also.

 The process typically kicks off with a two-week campaign.
 The client will send us a file of names and accounts for us to contact and we will first reach out to them with a letter, either via cloud or traditional mailing.
 We will then call the customer and discuss their situation with them.